Why was the KU School of Engineering the right choice for you?

 My current field of study is focused on project management, which compliments my work experience in the telecommunications industry.
 I am also considering completing a Graduate Certificate in Professional Workplace Communication.

-What is your favorite thing on campus or in Lawrence that a prospective student should check out?
+What is your favorite thing on the Edwards Campus that a prospective student should check out?

 What advice do you have for prospective graduate students?